-David Hartmann is the Manager for the Counselling and National Redress Scheme Support services at Open Place.
+David Hartmann is the Coordinator Counselling and National Redress Scheme Support services at Open Place.
 David is a family therapist (Master of Clinical Family Therapy) and joined the Open Place team in April 2010.
 David’s professional background (outside of family therapy) was primarily in drug and alcohol recovery support services.

 Ruth Adams is the Senior Counsellor in our Counselling team.
 Ruth began working at Open Place in April of 2014.
 Ruth liaises with external counsellors who provide support to Forgotten Australians through Open Place funding, provides direct counselling to Forgotten Australians and their families, and facilitates the Frankston Social Support Group.
 Ruth is a professional counsellor with training in psychology, family therapy, and narrative therapy.

 Virginia Carey works on the Counselling and National Redress Scheme teams.
 Virginia worked as a part of our Royal Commission Support team from 2013 until the completion of the Royal Commission’s inquiry in December 2017.
 Prior to working at Open Place Virginia worked for 7 years with people experiencing homelessness.